George Ffitch: Career

 He wrote for the Tokio Evening News newspaper, helped the political scientist Robert McKenzie to prepare the 1955 work British Political Parties and worked for the local Dagenham Times newspaper.
 Ffitch began working for ITN as an industrial and political correspondent and later a programme editor following the launch of the commercial television network ITV in 1955.
 He covered the South Lewisham and Carmarthen by-elections in 1957, the 1958 Rochdale by-election, and the weekly feature programme Roving Report in 1959 on ITV.
 In 1962, Ffitch became a freelancer, and worked for ITV on a permanent basis on the broadcaster's current affairs programme, This Week, and the BBC on the show Gallery.
 He also covered elections and results broadcasts, political conventions in the United States, party conferences in the United Kingdom and Trades Union Congress debates live for ITN.

 From July 1967, Fiftch was one of four newscasters for the daily half-hour News at Ten bulletin alongside Alastair Burnet, Andrew Gardner and Reginald Bosanquet.
-He supported the newscast from its start having noticed the success it had in the United States.
+He supported the program's length, novel to Britain, having noticed the success 30 minutes had in the United States.
 In the same year, Ffitch left ITN to work in print journalism.
 He worked at The Economist as their political editor and assistant editor with articles published on a weekly basis, replacing Ian Trethowan who later became the BBC's Director-General.
 Ffitch joined the Daily Express as an associate editor in 1974 and remained there until 1976.

 He was chair of the panel of the ITV programme Face the Press that was broadcast from 1976 to 1978.
 Ffitch was later employed by Geoffrey Cox to be the managing director of LBC and Independent Radio News.
 He held the position from January 1979 until he left in March 1985 due to ill health and was temporarily replaced by LBC's general manager Bill Coppen-Gardner.
 Ffitch retired that same year; David Nicolas wrote in The Guardian that Ffitch was known as an effective leader who was devoted to his colleagues.